Asian Fashion

 Tempo Doeloe

 The time span is also described as Tempo Doeloe (Tempo Dulu) the years between 1870 and 1914, the old days of the past.There is a difference between female and male clothing.
-Years ago the Balinese wore nothing for their upper body,
+Years ago the Balinese wore nothing for their upper body, but nowadays the women waer Kebaya, Indonesian National Ladies Costume, and the men wear a shirt with a collar.

+In that period they were mainly Balinese women in the countryside and in Sri Lanka who did not cover the upper body.
 The appearance of Balinese clothing has changed, but the value that it offers as a symbol to honor Sang Hyand Widhi remains unchanged.
 The traditional clothing is very easy to wear and there are numerous stores where you can buy this clothing.

 Author: Tim Driessen